 If you also want to enable verification of the SSL certificate, add the following line to

-Optionally, to configure MySQL to point to the SSL certificate file, you can add the following parameter to the MySQL JDBC connection string:
+jdbc_additional_params.
+For example, if you need to use a specific Trust Store file, you can add the following parameter to the MySQL JDBC connection string:

 Security recommendation: Follow best-practice security considerations when saving credentials to a file.
 Ideally, set the

 looker-db.ymlfile permissions to 600, owned by the Linux “user” account under which the Looker application is executed.
 This file should never be checked into a Git repository.

 Under Looker’s encryption scheme, all sensitive data in the database is encrypted at rest.
 Even if someone were to gain access to plaintext database credentials and access the database, Looker encrypts or hashes sensitive data before storing.
 This applies to passwords, analytics database credentials, query cache, and so on.
 However, if you do not want to store the cleartext password for this configuration in the